Skip to content

 {

-// Initialize the audio engine with 8 channels for 7.1 surround sound.
+// Initialize the audio engine with appropriate channels for surround.

 // Configure the SurroundPlayer for 7.1 surround sound.